-Each of the above belief sets are damaging to people with mental health problems and remove opportunities for recovery 14 and self-control.
+Each of these misconceptions are damaging to people with mental health problems and reduce opportunities for recovery14 and self-control.
 The associated stigma can also prevent people approaching services for help.
 Communities themselves will have different views and beliefs about mental health problems, which will impact on how this is talked about, acknowledged, or hidden.

-Experiencing racism has been shown to triple the likelihood of developing expression and psychosis.
+Experiencing racism has been shown to triple the likelihood of developing depression and psychosis.
 Experiencing racism from an employer increases the risk of depression by 60%.15